 Our Supported Employment Program is an enhanced program service option for adults with intellectual disabilities and/or acquired brain injuries who require support in finding and maintaining competitive employment in their community.
 We provide individuals with the opportunity to earn at or above minimum wage and learn new skills through job placement, 1:1 training at the worksite and on-going services after the coaching transition.

-Jamie is the Residential Program Manager in South Carolina.
+Jamie is the State Director in South Carolina.
 Jamie graduated from Columbia College in 2013 with her Bachelor’s Degree in Psychology and Behavioral Sciences and also holds a Master’s of Education from the University of South Carolina.
 Prior to working at LifeConnections, Jamie worked in a variety of areas to provide support services to people with Intellectual and Related Disabilities, Autism, and Head and Spinal Cord Injuries.
 Jamie has prior experience in the fields of Case Management, Residential Services, Quality Assurance, and Early Intervention.
 Jamie has a passion for helping ensure that people of all abilities have the opportunity to live their best lives!